michalwidera/michalwidera.github.io/index.md

 medical: _A retractor is a surgical instrument used to separate the edges of a surgical incision or wound, or to hold back underlying organs and tissues so that body parts under the incision may be accessed._

-timeseries: _A retractor is a numerical instrument used to separate the time series hold back underlying data so that information under the data flow may be accessed._
+timeseries(new): _A retractor is a numerical instrument used to separate the time series hold back underlying data so that information under the data flow may be accessed._